quip/quip-apps/examples/tableau/README.md

-# Tableau Live App (PILOT)
+# Tableau Live App

 Disclaimer: the source code of this live app is provided as is, and is not yet an official product or feature.
-Support is only provided to customers who have signed up to the pilot program.
-For more information, please contact your Account Executive.
+Support is not provided.

 ## What is it?